|Click the image to enlarge|

 This was an explanation for hypertension pathophysiology linked by mechanisms of action of antihypertensive agents and effects on cardiac output and/or peripheral vascular resistance and consequently blood pressure.

-This map is available in two forms: printable version and folded poster.
 We hope you find Hypertension Pathophysiology and Treatment Concept Map helpful and we are looking forward to hearing your opinion.
 This map is available in the following formats: